GarethFromWales/NerfedButtons4Wow/docs/index.md

 1. Rename the folder from NerfedButtons4Wow-1.X to NerfedButtons4Wow
 1. Restart Turtle WoW

-## Limitations
+## Issues and Limitations

 1. Only spells supported right now, items will be added in the next minor release
 1. Doesn't play nicely with SuperMacros.
+1. Smart targetting partly working, still needs work.
+Added example to the Druids section at the end of the documenation.

 ## Latest News - version 1.1

-1. Syntax for actions and checks changed significantly between alpha and v1 code.
+1. Syntax for actions and checks changed significantly between alpha and version 1 code.
 Read this doc and update your macros accordingly.
-1. Smart targetting now working.
-Added example to the Druids section at the end of the documenation.
+1. Added new modifier keys check (shift/alt/delete) `/nb Regrowth@player [mod@player=shift]`

 ## Your first few NerfedButtons